Callisto95/Configs/Notes/Minecraft.md

 ## Wayland

+> [!NOTE]
+> While I write about HDR here, this is for Wayland in general.

 I'm using an HDR display (although it's only HDR-10).
 Nonetheless I want to make use of it.
-Since X is, well X, it cannot handle it.
+Since X is... well X, it cannot handle it.
 Minecraft uses XWayland by default I had to change it.

 The official Minecraft release bundles glfw (a rendering library), which defaults to XWayland.
 It's necessary to use a different version to enable pure Wayland.

 While the official glfw package should be enough, that's not the case.
 The AUR package `glfw-wayland-minecraft-cursorfix` (NOT `-libdecor`) is required.
 The official package doesn't start, the libdecor version is nearly just black and white (I had that happen with `-cursorfix` as well, but tabbing out and back in fixed it).

+> [!WARNING]
-**DO NOT INSTALL THE `glfw-wayland-minecraft-cursorfix` package globally.
-It decreases XWayland performance significantly.**
+> DO NOT INSTALL THE `glfw-wayland-minecraft-cursorfix` package globally.
+It decreases XWayland performance significantly.

 Instead make the package (just `makepgk`, not `makepgk -i` / `makepgk -si`), extract the `libglfw.so` file and use that as your glfw library.